pete-the-programmer/FCards/_chapters/ch5-functions.md

 ```
 Note that there is no _return_ keyword.
 The last result calculate is the value that is returned

-## Creating a deck of cards to pick up from
+## Creating a deck of cards
-We need to define what a new deck of cards looks like.
+To pick up a card, we will need a deck of cards to pick from.

+### Exercise:
+Define a thing that has all the cards in the deck as a list

-There are some useful list functions that are supplied in the base libraries:
+There are some useful list functions that are supplied in the [base libraries](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-collections-listmodule.html){:target="_blank"} :
 - __List.allPairs list1 list2__ - creates a new list with all the items in list1 combined with all the items in list 2 as a tuple.
 A tuple is two items put together as a small grouping, and is typed as `(a, b)` - with a _comma_.
 - __List.map function list__ - transforms a list of items by running the function against each item in the list.
-You end up with a list the same length of transformed items.
+You end up with a list with the same length as the initial list, containing  the transformed items.

-### Exercise:
-Define something that returns all the cards in the deck as a list

 [See an answer]({{ site.baseurl }}{{ page.url }}#newdeck)